taofather/VectorDB-Plugin/README.md

 ### Step 1
 Download the ZIP file for the latest "release."
 Extract its contents and navigate to the `src` folder.
+> [!CAUTION]
-  * NOTE: If you simply clone this repository you will get the development version, which might not be stable.
+> If you simply clone this repository you will get the development version, which might not be stable.
 ### Step 2
 Within the `src` folder, create a [virtual environment](https://realpython.com/python-virtual-environments-a-primer/):
 ```